 All regular polygons having the same number of sides are always similar.
 For example, all squares are similar, all equilateral triangles are similar and so on.

 Circles with same radius are congruent and those with different radii are not congruent.
 But, as all circles have same shape, they are all similar.

-We can say that all congruent figures are similar but all similar figures need not be congruent.
+are similar but all similar figures need not

+be congruent.